-In order to stand out in the sea of food blogs, make sure you think about your own niche.
+In order to stand out in the sea of food sites, make sure you think about your own niche.
 What is it that you want to cover?
-Do you want to blog about easy cooking?
+Do you want to post about easy cooking?
 How about healthy eating?
-Maybe you’re a master at making deserts?
+Maybe you’re a master at making desserts?
 Or is baking your specialty?
 You may even be an all around chef who perfects a dinner from start to finish and would like to teach others how to create dinners for parties?
 What’s important to note is the narrower your niche is, the easier it is to make yourself stand out and be different compared to all the other foodies out there.
-So think about what you want to blog about and that will lead you onto a name for your blog.
+So think about what you want to write about and that will lead you onto a name for your site.

 Start cooking, taking pics and typing

 So now that you have your site online what is the next step?
 Blogging is all about doing, and not thinking or planning too much.
 Just think about Julie Powell from the movie Julie & Julia who posted her way through a cookbook and became a huge success.
 She didn’t spend much time planning about starting and dreaming too much about success, she just started cooking and typing.
 Start cooking, taking pictures and typing yourself!

 So, what exactly should you cook and how should you write about it?
 Many new food writers may be insecure about whether or not they’re bringing something new to the table, but writing about food doesn’t have to include inventing a new dish every day.
 There’s only so many ways a person can make a tomato sauce.
 Food blogging is also about putting personal touches on traditional dishes or maybe serving them in a new and interesting way.

 Like with many other topics, when it comes to food, pictures are a virtue.
 You want to present your food recipes in such a way that it makes your readers hungry, hungry to share your pictures – and hungry for even more recipes.
 Make sure you showcase the process and make fun photo series about the making of a certain dish.
 Making a video of you cooking, or showing a certain technique is a great way to attract the reader’s attention.